Personal Gadgets

 The World Health Organization advises that sound levels below 80 dB are unlikely to cause hearing damage, and recommends using monitoring tools such as the NIOSH Sound Level Meter app to check both headphone output and environmental noise.
 Many workers have no idea what volume level they are actually listening at.

-It is also worth noting what ANC headsets cannot do.
+ANC headsets also have clear limits.
 OSHA’s 2023 official interpretation letter concludes that consumer noise-canceling headphones are not recommended as substitutes for laboratory-tested hearing protection devices in industrial environments.
 Remote workers in home offices rarely face OSHA-regulated noise hazards, but anyone working near construction, machinery, or consistently loud equipment should not rely on consumer headsets as hearing protection.

-Key Takeaway: The WHO recommends keeping headphone output below 80 dB to prevent hearing damage.
-ANC headsets lower the risk by reducing the need to raise volume, but they are not certified hearing protection and should not be treated as such in high-noise industrial environments, per OSHA’s 2023 guidance.
+The WHO recommends keeping headphone output below 80 dB to prevent hearing damage, per WHO safe-listening guidance.
+ANC headsets lower the risk by reducing the need to raise volume, but they carry no ANSI or NIOSH certification for industrial hearing protection and should not be treated as such in high-noise environments, per OSHA’s 2023 guidance.

 How to Choose the Right Headset Without Getting Fooled by Specs

-The most useful filter is not the ANC dB rating; it is an honest assessment of your specific noise environment and call volume.
-A worker in a quiet apartment with occasional street noise needs a fundamentally different product than someone in a co-working space or a home with school-age children.
+The most useful filter is not the ANC dB rating.
+It is an honest assessment of your specific noise environment and call volume.
+A worker in a quiet apartment with occasional street noise needs a different product than someone in a co-working space or a home with school-age children.

 Start with your dominant use case.
 If your work is primarily solo focus time (writing, coding, analysis), full over-ear ANC is the priority and microphone quality is secondary.
 If your day is dominated by video calls, reverse that priority: invest in microphone quality and settle for adequate ANC rather than the other way around.